aptech/docs/docs/CR-datacreate.rst

 current directory.
 The file is given a :file:`.dat` extension if no extension is specified.

-If *col* is set to 0, then the number of columns in the data set is controlled by the contents of *vnames*.
+If *col* is set to 0, then the number of columns in the dataset is controlled by the contents of *vnames*.
 If *col* is positive, then the file will contain *col* columns.